 Most people think their car is worth more than it really is.
 Keep that in mind when comparing with listings on CarsGuide, as these cars are not yet sold.

 It is a good idea to get an online valuation before you decide on your price.
-You can get a good idea of its value with the CarsGuide valuation tool or receive an instant car valuation on Sell My Car.
+You can get a good idea of its value with the car valuation tool on Autotrader.com.au.